NordicHPC/sonar/README.md

 **Less output**.
 Removed the `cores` and `memtotalkib` fields, as they are supplied by `sonar sysinfo`.

+**Batchless job ID**.
+The meaning of the `job` field for systems without a batch queue (`sonar ps --batchless`) has changed from being the pid of the process below the session leader to being the more conventional process group id.
+In most situations this won't make a difference.

 ### Changes in v0.9.x

 **Sysinfo introduced**.
 The `sonar sysinfo` subcommand was introduced to extract information about